Paul Reynaud: Support for an armistice; Reynaud's resignation

-Reynaud vacillated a little on his return from London on 26 May, but otherwise wanted to continue to fight.
-However, he was unable to persuade enough of his colleagues.
-Italy entered the war on 10 June; on that same day, Commander-in-Chief General Weygand strode into Reynaud's office and demanded an armistice.
-At around 11 pm that night Reynaud and de Gaulle left Paris for Tours; the rest of the government followed the next day.
-De Gaulle was unable to persuade Reynaud to sack Weygand.
+Reynaud wavered somewhat upon his return from London on 26 May but remained committed to continuing the fight.
+However, he was unable to convince enough of his colleagues to support this stance.
+Italy entered the war on 10 June, and on the same day, General Weygand, the Commander-in-Chief, stormed into Reynaud's office and demanded an armistice.
+That night, around 11 pm, Reynaud and de Gaulle left Paris for Tours, with the rest of the government following the next day.
+De Gaulle was unable to persuade Reynaud to dismiss Weygand.

-At the Anglo-French conference at the Chateau du Muguet, Briare, on 11–12 June, Churchill urged the French to carry on fighting, either in Brittany or in French North Africa, or by guerrilla warfare, meeting strong resistance from Deputy Prime Minister Marshal Pétain.
-At the Cabinet meeting on the evening of 12 June it was clear that there was a growing movement for an armistice, and it was decided to move to Bordeaux rather than to a fortified Brittany.
+At the Anglo-French conference held at the Château du Muguet in Briare on 11–12 June, Churchill urged the French to continue fighting, either from Brittany, French North Africa, or through guerrilla warfare.
+However, he faced strong resistance from Deputy Prime Minister Marshal Pétain.
+By the Cabinet meeting on the evening of 12 June, it was evident that a significant faction was pushing for an armistice, leading to the decision to relocate the government to Bordeaux rather than retreat to a fortified Brittany.

-At the next Anglo-French conference at Tours on 13 June, Reynaud demanded that France be released from the agreement which he had made with Prime Minister Neville Chamberlain in March 1940, so that France could seek an armistice.
-Churchill said that he "understood" the French action but (contrary to later claims that he approved) that he did not agree with it.
-At the Cabinet meeting that evening (Churchill had returned to London rather than address the French Cabinet as Reynaud had wished) Pétain strongly supported Weygand's demand for an armistice, and said that he himself would remain in France to share the suffering of the French people and to begin the national rebirth.
+During the subsequent Anglo-French conference in Tours on 13 June, Reynaud requested to be released from the agreement he had made with Prime Minister Neville Chamberlain in March 1940, so that France could pursue an armistice.
+Churchill expressed understanding but did not agree with the request.
+That evening, Pétain, who strongly supported Weygand's call for an armistice, announced his intention to remain in France to share the suffering of the French people and begin a national renewal.
 President Albert Lebrun refused Reynaud's resignation on 13 June.

-Edward Spears recorded that Reynaud was, from the evening of 13 June, under great stress.
-Paul Baudouin and Marie-Joseph Paul de Villelume had been leaning on Reynaud to seek an armistice with Germany, as had his mistress, the Comtesse Hélène de Portes, a Fascist sympathizer.
-On 14 June Villelume and de Portes called on the American diplomat Anthony Joseph Drexel Biddle Jr. and stated that France had no alternative but to seek an armistice and that they were speaking on behalf of Reynaud, although Biddle did not believe them.
+Edward Spears noted that Reynaud was under immense stress starting the evening of 13 June.
+Paul Baudouin and Marie-Joseph Paul de Villelume, along with Reynaud's mistress, the Comtesse Hélène de Portes—a Fascist sympathizer—were pressuring him to seek an armistice.
+On 14 June, Villelume and de Portes met with American diplomat Anthony Joseph Drexel Biddle Jr. and stated that France had no choice but to seek an armistice, although Biddle was sceptical of their claims.